 Program Sites

 Do you have a bachelor’s degree in the Liberal Arts, Business, Fine Arts, or Education?
-For over 30 years, the Late Entry Accelerated Program (LEAP) has made it possible for students with non-engineering backgrounds to obtain a master’s degree in engineering.
-LEAP students are typically between the ages of 25 and 35 with undergraduate degrees in diverse fields including business, education, English, fine arts, music, natural sciences and psychology.
+For over 40 years, the Late Entry Accelerated Program (LEAP) has made it possible for students with non-engineering backgrounds to obtain a master’s degree in engineering.
+Students in LEAP come from all academic backgrounds, including business administration, education, fine arts, music, natural sciences, and more.

 How it Works

 Each LEAP student works with an engineering faculty advisor to design a unique program of study based on their academic background.
 Programs include master’s-level engineering courses in your area of interests; and if needed, undergraduate core courses.
 Coursework can be previewed by visiting the program planning overview.
-LEAP students can graduate with a master’s degree in as little as two years.
+LEAP students can graduate with a master’s in as little as two years of full-time study.
 A list of degrees available are below.

 Eligibility Requirements